 As part of your ENGAGE registration, the AICPA brings you direct insight into issues impacting the profession.
-A unique experience where the attendee continues the conversation, helping to enrich your profession.
+This track is a unique experience where the attendee continues the conversation, helping to enrich your profession.

 With topics curated by AICPA senior staff and moderated by thought-leaders and AICPA staff, the attendee helps to set the stage for interactive discussions.
 Expand the conversation with topics such as innovation in your workplace, peer review, or leadership development.
 Sessions are included as part of your multi-day conference pass or online 7-session pack.